ren-jamie11/forked_repo/README.md

 I am transitioning from quantitative finance to data science so that I can apply my skillsets in service of a product that meets a real human need.
 I am deeply curious about a wide range of domains, such as:
 - Music
 - Sports
+- Books
 - Ecommerce
-- Social media / advertising
-- Digital media
+- Digital media & advertising

 ## Education
 **Carnegie Mellon University \|** *M.S.
 Computational Finance (Dec 2024)*